linkedin/swift-style-guide/README.md

 }
 ```

-* **2.5** All constants other than singletons that are instance-independent should be `static`.
+* **2.5** All constants that are instance-independent should be `static`.
 All such `static` constants should be placed in a marked section of their `class`, `struct`, or `enum`.
 For classes with many constants, you should group constants that have similar or the same prefixes, suffixes and/or use cases.

 ```swift
 // PREFERRED